 Reach Stackers and ISO Container Handlers Information

-Reach stackers have a telescoping boom which allows for an extended horizontal reach.
+Reach stackers have a telescoping boom that allows for an extended horizontal reach.
 These booms can be equipped with attachments that best interface with the ISO containers being transported.
 They are preferable to ISO container handlers when storage capacity needs to be maximized.
 Reach stackers offer the ability to stack containers multiple rows deep.

-Laden container handlers are slightly larger with an increased lifting capacity suitable for lifting and transporting fully loaded ISO containers.
+Laden container handlers are slightly larger with an increased lifting capacity suitable for lifting and transporting fully-loaded ISO containers.

 Empty container handlers are smaller with a lower capacity rating and are only suitable for transport of empty ISO containers.

 Reach stackers are specified by their lifting capacity, wheelbase, reach, and turning radius.

 Lifting capacity is the maximum force or load supported by the lift, cart, truck, or dolly.

 Wheelbase is the distance between the front and rear axles of a vehicle.

 Reach is the difference between the fully-retracted and fully-extended positions of the lift or boom.